 The Resort Development Organisation (RDO) is the European trade association for the vacation and timeshare industry in Europe.
 RDO membership is open to all companies which work within, for or on behalf of the vacation industry, including resort developers, exchange companies, management companies, resale companies, consumer credit institutions, trustees and legal professionals.

 RDO is in the first instance a trade association representing the timeshare industry in Europe.
-RDO therefore represents member companies and as such look after their interests.
+RDO therefore represents member companies and as such looks after their interests.
 However, RDO’s consumer policy allows for consumers to address complaints about members with RDO.
 RDO provides this consumer service free-of-charge and aims to resolve valid complaints against member companies.

-RDO’s members do believe that it is important that RDO undertakes this service for the consumer and count on RDO being fair and equitable.
+RDO’s members believe that it is important that RDO undertakes this service for the consumer and count on RDO being fair and equitable.
 RDO has full authority to rule on consumer complaints logged against members.
 It has to be emphasised however that RDO will mediate between its members and consumers filing complaints but will not enter into any legal sanctions against its members.

 However, if RDO establishes that a member continuously breaches its Code of Ethics or acts with intent outside the law, the membership Council will investigate the case, following set procedures.